Peer Gynt: Notable productions

 In 2009, Dundee Rep with the National Theatre of Scotland toured a production.
 This interpretation, with much of the dialogue in modern Scots, received mixed reviews.
 The cast included Gerry Mulgrew as the older Peer.
 Directed by Dominic Hill.

-In November 2010 Southampton Philharmonic Choir and the New London Sinfonia performed the complete incidental music using a new English translation commissioned from Beryl Foster.
+In November 2010, Southampton Philharmonic Choir and the New London Sinfonia performed the complete incidental music using a new English translation commissioned from Beryl Foster.
 In the performance, the musical elements were linked by an English narrative read by actor Samuel West.

 From June 28 through July 24, 2011, La Jolla Playhouse ran a production of Peer Gynt as a co-production with the Kansas City Repertory Theatre, adapted and directed by David Schweizer.

 The 2011 Dublin Theatre Festival presented a new version of Peer Gynt by Arthur Riordan, directed by Lynne Parker with music by Tarab.

-In November 2013, Basingstoke Choral Society (directed by David Gibson, who also directs Southampton Philharmonic Choir) reprised the earlier performance by their colleagues in Southampton.

-In June 2019, Toneelgroep Twister in Nijmegen, The Netherlands

 The Peer Gynt Festival

 At Vinstra in Gudbrandsdalen (the Gudbrand valley), Henrik Ibsen and Peer Gynt have been celebrated with an annual festival since 1967.
 The festival is one of Norway's largest cultural festivals, and is recognized by the Norwegian Government as a leading institution of presenting culture in nature.
 The festival has a broad festival program with theatre, concerts, an art exhibition and several debates and literature seminars.

 The main event in the festival is the outdoor theatre production of Peer Gynt at Gålå.
 The play is staged in Peer Gynt's birthplace, where Ibsen claims he found inspiration for the character Peer Gynt, and is regarded by many as the most authentic version.
 The play is performed by professional actors from the national theater institutions, and nearly 80 local amateur actors.
 The music to the play is inspired by the original theatre music by Edvard Grieg – the "Peer Gynt suite".
 The play is one of the most popular theater productions in Norway, attracting more than 12,000 people every summer.

 The festival also holds the Peer Gynt Prize, which is a national Norwegian honor prize given to a person or institution that has achieved distinction in society and contributed to improving Norway's international reputation.